 Her method to the madness is she doesn’t like the kernels to be too large and she says it is juicier this way.
 You can totally do this or do it whatever way you like.
 If you like larger kernels, cut them that way.
 Totally up to you.

 You can make this southern fried corn recipe in less than 30 minutes and in only one skillet.
 The flavors marry together quickly, making this a side dish that’ll wow anyone from dinner guests to little ones with picky palettes!

 My mama’s recipe is a sure fire way to introduce a new tasty southern staple to your summer night tables.
 This recipe is perfection with fresh corn but you can also use frozen corn if needed.
 So get out that cast iron skillet and let’s bring a little piece of the South to your kitchen tonight.
 Hey you can even throw some in my Mexican Cornbread recipe.
+And be sure to serve with my Salmon Croquettes.
 Win!
 Win!